Brexit UK leaving UK - 40 FAQ by Donncha Hughes, Business Advisor

 Product manufacturers will need to review product marking, labelling, and packaging to ensure compliance with end-market regulations both UK and EU.

-The NSAI Brexit Unit is specifically focused on examining and communicating the impacts of Brexit on the Standards and Certification of products and services.
+• The NSAI Brexit Unit is specifically focused on examining and communicating the impacts of Brexit on the Standards and Certification of products and services.

-If you use a UK notified body for conformity assessment you will need to transfer to an EU notified body.
-A list of EU notified bodies is available on the EU Commission’s NANDO database.
+• If you use a UK notified body for conformity assessment you will need to transfer to an EU notified body.
+A list of EU notified bodies is available on the EU Commission's NANDO database.
 This process can be both expensive and time consuming.
-I was talking to a company in Mayo in the marine sector who were quoted several thousand by a notified body in Holland.
+In 2020, I was talking to a company in Mayo in the marine sector who were quoted several thousand by a notified body in Holland.

 The Food Safety Authority of Ireland Brexit website explains that Irish businesses that wish to sell any food product in the UK will need to adhere to the rules and requirements for exporting outside the Single Market, as well as to UK import requirements.

 There is a specific page on food product labelling that explains that, from 1 January 2021, if the food supplier is not established in the EU, the name and address of the importer into the EU market must be indicated on the label.
-For food labelling purposes, under the terms of the Protocol on Ireland and Northern Ireland at the end of the transition period, the address of a food business operator established in Northern Ireland will continue to be accepted as an EU address.

 There is a very interesting article on the EI website by Joe Doyle on the topic of how brexit will impact on Intellectual property.
 Enterprise Ireland also hosted a special lunchtime seminar that can be replayed.

-Trade Marks – Joe writes that according to the draft Withdrawal Agreement, the negotiating parties have agreed that owners of EU TMs and RCDs, granted before the end of the transition period in 2020, will automatically get an equivalent right in the UK.
+Trade Marks - Joe writes that according to the draft Withdrawal Agreement, the negotiating parties have agreed that owners of EU TMs and RCDs, granted before the end of the transition period in 2020, will automatically get an equivalent right in the UK.
+Patents - will not be affected because the European Patent Office is not an EU institution.

-If the order is sent by post, their postal provider or courier will require them to complete a form for the customs declaration.
-When it arrives in Ireland, An Post or your courier will calculate the VAT and duty owed and facilitate payment on collection – payment must be made before or on delivery [make sure to factor in VAT when comparing prices available in Ireland].
+If the order is sent by post by the supplier, their postal provider or courier will require them to complete a form for the customs declaration.
+When it arrives in Ireland, An Post or your courier will calculate the VAT and duty owed and facilitate payment on collection - payment must be made before or on delivery [make sure to factor in VAT when comparing prices available in Ireland].
 There will be a Customs docket with the delivery to prove that the customs declaration was made.

 A fee of 1% of the value of the packet or parcel, with a minimum charge of €10, is charged by An Post for customs clearance of parcels imported from countries outside the EU.
 This fee is in addition to any duty or VAT payable.